All files / server/services serial-output-batcher.ts

 if (lastNewlineIndex !== -1 && lastNewlineIndex < dataToSend.length - 1) {

-// There's a newline within budget-range (not at very end)
+// There's a newline within what we read (not at very end)

-// Keep everything up to and including that newline, requeue the rest
+// Keep everything up to and including that newline, put back the rest

 const toRequeue = dataToSend.slice(lastNewlineIndex + 1);